cemoody/cemoody.github.io/README.md

 To run the site locally:

 1. Install Ruby and Bundler
-2. Run `bundle install` to install dependencies
+2. Run `bundle install` to install GitHub Pages compatible dependencies
 3. Run `bundle exec jekyll serve` to start the development server
 4. Visit `http://localhost:4000` to see your site

+Note: This setup uses the `github-pages` gem to ensure local development matches GitHub Pages exactly.

 ## Customization